hcooreman/syllabi/csci403-fall23-syllabus.md

 NOTE: we assign readings from the textbook.
 These will add to your understanding and may be of use in preparing for class and exams or completing labs.

-- [Practical Databases](https://runestone.academy/ns/books/published/CSCI403-Spring2023/index.html) by Painter-Wakefield, available at Runestone
+- [Practical Databases](https://runestone.academy/ns/books/published/coloradoschoolofmines_practical_db_fall23/index.html) by Painter-Wakefield, available at Runestone (requires free account)
 - additional resources listed in Canvas course material